CatsLover2006/Audiodex/README.md

 - mp3spi existing
 - Tritonus `AudioOutputStream` supports AIFF out of the box
 - java-vorbis-support existing
+- The Java port of LAME existing
+  - I genuinely didn't think I'd get lossy audio decoding due to library support so that was an insane find

 _I'm a really lucky person ain't I?_